myersg86/do-seafile-1604/SEAFILE.md

 You should use 0 to disable this feature or write the same value than for the parameter `max_upload_size` in section `[fileserver]` of [seafile.conf](https://manual.seafile.com/config/seafile-conf.html).
 Client uploads are only partly effected by this limit.
 With a limit of 100 MiB they can safely upload files of any size.

 Tip for uploading very large files (> 4GB): By default Nginx will buffer large request bodies in temp files.
-After the body is completely received, Nginx will send the body to the upstream server (seaf-server in our case).
-But it seems when the file size is very large, the buffering mechanism doesn't work well.
-It may stop proxying the body in the middle.
-So if you want to support file uploads larger than 4GB, we suggest to install Nginx version >= 1.8.0 and add the following options to Nginx config file:
+If you want to support file uploads larger than 4GB, we suggest to install Nginx version >= 1.8.0 and add the following options to Nginx config file:

 ```nginx
     location /seafhttp {